 Enacted in 1988, the law's purpose was to deter people from shooting their guns into the air on holidays and other festive occasions.

-The offense may be charged as a misdemeanor or a felony, and a conviction subjects you to serious penalties, including possible prison time.
+The offense may be charged as a misdemeanor or a felony, and a conviction subjects you to serious penalties, including possible jail time.

 Below, our California criminal defense attorneys2 address the following:

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

 You may also find helpful information in our related articles on California Firearm Laws; Penal Code 29800 PC California's "Felon with a Firearm" Law; Penal Code 25850 PC Carrying a Loaded Firearm in Public; Penal Code 417 Brandishing a Weapon; Penal Code 246 PC Shooting at an Inhabited Dwelling or Occupied Car; Legal Defenses; California's Self-Defense Laws; Restoring Your California Gun Rights; California's Sentencing Enhancement for Personally Using a Firearm; California's "10-20-life" Law; Penal Code 186.22 PC California's Street Gang Criminal Enhancement; and California's Three Strikes Law.

 Penal Code 246.3 PC is considered a "lesser" offense to Penal Code 246 PC California's "shooting at an inhabited dwelling or occupied car" law.
 The difference between the two is that Penal Code 246 involves an actual target...Penal Code 246.3 PC does not.3

 In order to convict you of negligently discharging a firearm or BB device, the prosecutor must prove the following three facts (otherwise known as "elements" of the crime):

 - that you willfully fired a gun or BB device,

 - that you did so in a grossly negligent manner, and

 - that the discharge of the gun could have resulted in a person's death or injury.4